JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 ### `getRecoveryRolesCount.call()`

-Get the total number of users that are assigned a network recovery role.
+Get the total number of addresses that are assigned a `RECOVERY` role.

 **Response**